puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 {% figure '../assets/vmware_network_bridged.png' %}

 Next, we'll want to allocate some extra memory to the VM to ensure that it has the resources neccessary to run smoothly.
 Go back to the __Settings__ panel and click the __Processors & Memory__ icon.
-We suggest allocating at least two gigabytes of memory.
+We suggest allocating four gigabytes of memory, as shown in Figure 2.
+If you cannot allocate 4 GB, we recommend that you allocate at least 2 GB.
 Use the slider to set your memory allocation.
 Note that the Learning VM will likely still function with less memory allocated, but you may encounter performance issues.

 {% figure '../assets/vmware_memory.png' %}